 After three seasons starring as Lieutenant Jim Koto on TNT’s “Murder In The First” from creator Steven Bochco, Ian Anthony Dale now finds himself pulling double duty for CBS where he stars as Adam Noshimuri, a reformed Yakuza and husband to Kono Kalakaua (Grace Park) on the long running hit series "Hawaii Five-0," and as Deputy Secretary of Defense Harris Edwards, a conflicted company man desperately racing to save mankind on the new summer thriller "Salvation."

 Dale is often recognized for his break out role in NBC’s acclaimed series “The Event” as double agent Simon Lee.
 His additional television credits include a series regular role on “Surface,” and recurring roles on “Day Break,” “24,” and “Criminal Minds.”
 He has also appeared on “American Horror Story,” “The Mentalist,” and all three shows in the “CSI” franchise.
 Feature film credits include “The Hangover,” “Tekken,” “The Bucket List,” and “Mr. 3000.”
-Currently, Dale can be seen in the Netflix original feature "XOXO," and in the Robin Swicord directed "Wakefield" (Recently acquired by IFC) opposite Bryan Cranston and Jennifer Garner.
-Dale is also part of the most watched web series of all time “Mortal Kombat: Legacy” where he plays the iconic Scorpion.
+Currently, Dale can be seen in the Netflix original feature "XOXO," and in the Robin Swicord directed "Wakefield" opposite Bryan Cranston and Jennifer Garner.
+Dale is also part of one of the most popular web series of all time “Mortal Kombat: Legacy” where he plays the iconic Scorpion.
 A full list of Ian's credits can be found here.

 The son of an Olympic hockey player, Dale once dreamed of a career in professional sports.
 After a debilitating injury in high school threatened that dream, Dale refocused his energy from the baseball field to the stage.
 He graduated high school with best actor honors and continued to perfect his craft at the University of Wisconsin, where he earned his BA in film.
 Upon graduation, Dale headed to Los Angeles where he worked for two years as a set builder, and soon after began pursuing acting roles.

-When not acting, Dale remains focused on developing his second career as a director.
+When not acting, Dale remains focused on developing his second career producing and directing.

-In his spare time, Dale can be found hiking, surfing, and traveling the world.
-His favorite hobby is designing and building custom furniture.
+In his spare time, Dale can be found designing and building custom furniture.